HassanYosuf/DataStructures/README.md

  - creating Node
  - insertion
  - deletion:
    - when node have no children
    - when node have one child and one NULL
    - when node has both children
+ - Triversal:
- - Printing postOrder
+  - postOrder
- - Printing preOrder
+  - preOrder
- - Printing inOrder
+  - inOrder
- -searching
+ - searching